Yanjie Ze* (1)Zixuan Chen* (2)João Pedro Araújo* (1)Zi-ang Cao (1)Xue Bin Peng (2)Jiajun Wu† (1)C. Karen Liu† (3)

 motion providing an ideal interface for controlling all degrees of freedom.

-Yet, most current humanoid teleoperation systems fall short of enabling coordinated
+Yet, most current humanoid teleoperation systems fall short of enabling

-capture data to the humanoid robot.
-We then develop a robust, adaptive, and responsive
+retargeting human motion capture data to the humanoid robot.
+We then

-whole-body controller using a combination of reinforcement learning
+combination of reinforcement learning and behavior cloning (RL+BC).

-and behavior cloning (RL+BC).
-Through systematic analysis, we demonstrate
+Through systematic analysis, we demonstrate how incorporating privileged

-robots to achieve unprecedented, versatile, and coordinated whole-body
+unprecedented, versatile, and coordinated whole-body motor skills—spanning

-motor skills—spanning whole-body manipulation, legged manipulation, locomotion,
+whole-body manipulation, legged manipulation, locomotion, and expressive

-and expressive movement—using a single unified neural network controller.
+movement—using a single unified neural network controller.

 ze2025twist,

-title ={TWIST: Teleoperated Whole-Body Imitation System},
+title = {TWIST: Teleoperated Whole-Body Imitation System},

 year = {2025},